libretro/libretro-database/README.md

 ```
 If other `Atari - 2600.dat` files exist in the repository and contain further metadata for the same crc, the data would be compiled together in the `.rdb`.
 For example, [`metadat/developer/Atari - 2600.dat`](https://github.com/libretro/libretro-database/blob/master/metadat/developer/Atari%20-%202600.dat#L297) would confer `developer "Atari"` to the above data.

-#### `.dat` Headers
+#### Header Guidelines for DATs

-The `description " "` and `comment " "` fields within a libretro `clrmamepro ( )` header should explain the origin, source, and/or reason for the dat file's existence.
-Those header fields are intended for documentation purposes and are ignored by RetroArch, and can be changed in the associated build script (or changed directly in the `.dat` in the case of a manual ad hoc dat file) without issue.
+The `description " "` and `comment " "` fields within a libretro dat's `clrmamepro ( )` header should be used to clarify the origin and source of the data and file.
+For example, if a .dat includes 3rd party upstream data processed through a github author's build/scrape script(s), the comment and description should contain information about both those aspects of the dat's origin.
+The description and comment header fields are intended for documentation purposes, are ignored by RetroArch, and can be freely changed without issue.

+Only the `name` field of a `.dat` file header must match a uniform system name recognized by RetroArch, not the `description` field.

 ## Repository Contents